Automattic/jetpack/docs/development-environment.md

 ### Installing Composer on macOS

 Composer can be installed using [Homebrew](https://brew.sh/).
-If you still don't have Homebrew, install it with
+If you don't have Homebrew, install it with

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"